Feasibility Studies: Their Purpose and Power in Food System Developments

 The “food system” is all the steps to get food from farm to table.
 It encompasses production, processing, distribution, consumption, and waste management.
 This system can work collaboratively to enhance social, economic, and environmental sustainability.
 Ecosystems,...

-Case Study: Cedar Rapids Community Gardens in Parks Plan
+Case History: Cedar Rapids Community Gardens in Parks Plan

 In 2021, the City of Cedar Rapids Iowa developed a Community Climate Action Plan that envisions a resilient and accessible city where all residents can access high-quality green space, healthy food, clean air and water, and good, green jobs.
 Expanding healthy food...